Mozambique–Tanzania relations

-Tanzania–Mozambique relations are bilateral relations between Tanzania and Mozambique.
+Tanzania–Mozambique relations are the bilateral relations between Tanzania and Mozambique.
+Both countries are members of the African Union, Southern African Development Community and Commonwealth of Nations.

 History

 Mozambique and Tanzania have had cordial relations since Mozambique got its independence from Portugal.
 After independence, civil war broke out between the ruling party, Front for Liberation of Mozambique(FRELIMO) and Mozambique Resistance Movement (RENAMO), who were backed by Rhodesia and South Africa.
 FRELIMO was formed in Tanzania with the help of the Tanzanian president Julius Nyerere to help the group fight the Portuguese government and was given land during the civil war to form military camps.
 After the end of the war, Tanzania continued to maintain good relationships with the country.

-Trade and economy
+Economic relations

 With the recent development in gas exploration in the region, Mozambique has boosted its exports to Tanzania in the recent years and Mozambique's major exports to the country mainly include surveying equipment and machinery.
 Most of the trade between the country is currently conducted between Mtwara Port.
 The trade between both countries is well balanced and is set to grow in the future.
-In 2013 Mozambique exported $75.4 million worth of goods to Tanzania and imported $63 million worth of goods.
+In 2013, Mozambique exported $75.4 million worth of goods to Tanzania and imported $63 million worth of goods.
 Major Tanzanian exports to Mozambique include textiles, tobacco products and low cost manufactured products.